How to Survive the Holidays with an Eating Disorder

-- Avoid talking about dieting and making weight/shape or appearance related comments.
-If you want to share a compliment, focus on non-appearance related traits……a person’s laugh, how their eyes light up when they smile, or their great sense of humor or intelligence.
+- Avoid talking about dieting and making weight/shape or appearance-related comments.
+If you want to share a compliment, focus on non-appearance related traits……a person’s laugh, how their eyes light up when they smile, or their great sense of humour or intelligence.

 - The holidays are not the time to cheerlead or challenge a loved that has an eating disorder.
 Asking them to eat more or telling them how great they did may only draw attention and cause added stress.
 If you are not sure what your loved one needs….ask!
 “What do you need me to say or do that can help you with this” is a great way to find out what you might be able to do that can be supportive.
 If you think a family member may not adhere to this, then reconsider inviting them.

 - If possible, have meals served in the kitchen so there is not an abundance of food on the table.
-Ensure that you have a protein based food item that your loved one will be able to eat.
-Serve fun foods (chocolates, candy, dessert items, etc) at set times or have them laid out for a limited time and then put them away (freezer is great) or send them home with your guests.
+Ensure that you have a protein-based food item that your loved one will be able to eat.
+Serve fun foods (chocolates, candy, dessert items, etc) at set times or have them laid out for a limited time and then put them away (the freezer is great) or send them home with your guests.

 - Take the focus off food and appearance.
 Board games, watching a movie, making a snowman, and attending events your community puts on over the holidays can be a way to distract the focus from the stressors faced by someone with an eating disorder.